Migraine Headache or Tension: What’s the Difference?

 C. Avoid environmental triggers

-- avoid smoke, perfumes, strong odors and loud noises
+- limiting exposure to smoke, perfumes, strong odors and loud noises

 D. Other important factors